Terenceyuyue/Demo/README.md

 # Demo
-Implement some algorithm from scratch
+Implement some algorithms from scratch